 Though I read books in a wide variety of genres, my favorite type to read is that of the crime genre, or more specifically the detective novel.
 If I’m really getting into it, I’d drill down and say what I truly love is the classic noir novel.
 I’m a bit of a snob about it as I don’t really care for the easy-to-read, throw-away paperback stuff you might find at your local Wal-Mart or airport book shop.
 When it comes to crime novels, I want only the good stuff.

-My heros are the classics of the genre: Dashiell Hammett, Raymond Chandler, and James M. Cain.
+My heroes are the classics of the genre: Dashiell Hammett, Raymond Chandler, and James M. Cain.
 I’ve recently discovered Jim Thompson and thanks to a library sale, picked up a bundle of his books for just a few bucks.

 Pop.
 1280 is told in the first person from the mouth of a small town sheriff.
 At first, he seems jovial enough, if a bit dumb, but as the book progresses, we find that this is just a mask he wears to hide an intelligent, calculating sociopath.
 He’s fooling everyone in his life, including the reader, at least for a time.
 Thompson is using this device to both entertain and to comment on some of our greatest social sins, including class warfare and racism.
 As such, it can throw you a little bit as what the narrator says doesn’t always match with what Jim Thompson means.